ibm-cloud-docs/BlockStorage/faqs.md

 {: #blockstoruse}
 {: faq}

-{{site.data.keyword.blockstorageshort}} is yours to format and manage the way you want to. {{site.data.keyword.cloud}} cannot see the contents of the LUN, and therefor the UI cannot provide information about the diskspace usage of the volume.
-You can obtain information such as how much disk space is taken and how much is available, from your Compute host's operating system.
+{{site.data.keyword.blockstorageshort}} is yours to format and manage the way you want to. {{site.data.keyword.cloud}} cannot see the contents of the LUN, and therefor the UI cannot provide information about the diskspace usage.
+You can obtain more information about the volume, such as how much disk space is taken and how much is available, from your Compute host's operating system.

-For example, you can use the following commands.
+You can use the following commands.
 - Linux&reg:
    ```txt
    df -h